titomb345/card-component/README.md

 To install the packages necessary to run this app, please run `yarn install` or `npm install`.

-### Building App
+### Launching the App

-To build the application, please run `yarn build` or `npm build`.
+To launch the application in development mode, please run `npm start`.
-This will create a production build, which can be served using a static server:

-### Serving App
-Install the static server using: `npm install -g server`
-Start the server using: `server -s build`

-Afterwards, the app should be accessible at: `http://localhost:5000`
+This should open a webpage with the app already running.